 You can help Seed Savers Exchange ensure that the more than 1,200 amazing apple varieties in our Historic Orchard at Heritage Farm continue to be preserved and shared, in turn ensuring that the diverse beauty and taste of North America’s 19th-century apple heritage is here for all of us today and for generations to come.

 This is the first of a four-part series about Seed Savers Exchange’s Historic Orchard.
-Next up: In the late 1980s, a trio of men came together to graft the trees for the Historic Orchard.
-Learn how this remarkable orchard came to be at Heritage Farm.
+Next up: high points in the history of this one-of-a-kind orchard.